 The roles and responsibilities of a 3D visual artist are quite exciting and challenging.
 They need to be on their toes creating visually alluring artworks that are realistic.
 3D modeling services include creating photorealistic models for the clients.

 Although this sounds interesting, 3D modeling has a lot of behind the scenes tasks to be fulfilled.
 A 3D architectural engineer has to fulfill the following roles and responsibilities:

 The first and foremost responsibility of the designer of a person who creates 3d photorealistic models is to understand the brief.
-If the summary is understood well, half the job is done.
+If the summary is followed well, half the job is done.
 But it also has a lot of a grey area as there is a vast possibility of misunderstandings happening at this stage.
 Most designers usually ask for a hand drawing or a sketch to get the brief idea.

 Once the brief is clear, the next step for creating 3D photorealistic renders is to collect the design requirements and constructions.
 One needs to determine what kind of a job this is, whether one is building a whole new projector needs to carry on only a few alterations and repairs.

 The next stage is to prepare drawings and drafts.
 These designs are then sent to the management for reviews and approvals.
 Once you receive the endorsements, you need to provide details like the estimated time, cost, machinery, or any special requirements required to make the project see the light of the day.
 This is sent to the client for approvals.